sal55/langs/CompilerSuite.md

        89,600 pci.exe
       318,464 mc.exe
 ````
 There are no external dependencies other than what is provided by Windows.
-(Applications compiled or run with these may need external libraries.)
+Applications compiled or run with these may need external libraries.
+Some outputs (eg. OBJ, C) may need external tools to process further.
+(C may need an optimising compiler, or C could be generated to run on Linux.)

 Interdependencies between these programs are:
 * **MCC** needs **AA** to produce binary files